 Downstream services include the following layers so far:

 - HTTP (all HTTP communication: includes external APIs, elasticsearch, ...)

 It's worth noting that downstream services is taking all requests into account, not only those with sampled traces.
 This was made possible by our new and completely rewritten php extension (version 5.x).

 How do I get Downstream Services?

 Just update tideways-php and tideways-daemon to the newest versions and the data will be collected automatically.
 No separate configuration is needed.
 Until September you need to update your Apt or Yum repository endpoint to our new location to get version 5.
-See the instructions on our documentation.
-If you have any trouble setting things up, give us a ping.

 New Tooltip Information